Shoeboxam/Texture_Synthesis/README.md

 2. Rename mod directory with name of assets folder
 3. Pair asset folder with mod name
 4. Rename mod folders to repository names
-5. Duplicate all files in default pack that are not in resource pack
+5. Extract all files in default pack that are not in resource pack
+6. Detect repetitive image patterns and identify as templates
-6. Detect textures that are derivatives of template files (Pearson correlation)
+7. Detect textures that are derivatives of template files (Pearson correlation)
-7. Analyze detected textures (KMeans clustering)
+8. Analyze detected textures (KMeans with color coordinates)
-8. Save shape, representative colors and light point to json files
+9. Save shape, representative colors, lightness, contrast to json files
+10. Adjust contrast and lightness to match mod sprite
-9. Decompose resource templates into layers (lightness based alpha masking)
+11. Decompose resource templates into layers (alpha masking or spatial clustering)
-10. Sort json colors, then filter decomposed image to match
+12. Sort json colors, then filter image components to match
-11. Recomposite layers with simplified additive alpha blending
+13. Recomposite layers with simplified additive alpha blending
-12. Adjust contrast and lightness to match mod sprite
+14. Mask saturation in lighter values
-13. Save image result to output directory tree
+15. Save image result to output directory tree

 TODO
 ---------------

-- Clean up raster class/contrast
-- Circular color sort
-- Fix image decomposite
+- Spatial clustering in decomposure and analysis
+- Automatically create templates
+- Reduce sat in lighter values
 - General code cleanup/documentation